g-barbosa11/anp-oil-fuels-etl/README.md

 - **unit**: String
 - **volume**: Double
 - **created_at**: Timestamp

+### Repository sctructure
+├── dags
+│   ├── dag_anp.py
+│   ├── datalake
+│   │   ├── clean_data
+│   │   │   ├── 2023-10-27_dim_diesel.parquet
+│   │   │   └── 2023-10-27_dim_fuels.parquet
+│   │   └── raw_data
+│   │       ├── 2023-10-27_dim_diesel.csv
+│   │       └── 2023-10-27_dim_fuels.csv
+│   ├── dataset
+│   │   └── vendas-combustiveis-m3.xls
+│   ├── include
+│   │   ├── constants.py
+│   │   ├── extract.py
+│   │   └── transform.py
+├── docker
+│   ├── docker-compose.yaml
+│   └── Dockerfile
+├── docs
+│   ├── airflow_tasks.png
+│   ├── airflow_ui.png
+│   └── architeture.png
+├── README.md
+├── requirements.txt
+└── scripts
+    ├── project_config.sh
+    └── setup_docker_compose.sh

+In the "dags" directory, you will find the following:

+- `dag_anp.py`: This file contains the code for the Directed Acyclic Graph (DAG) for your project.
+- `datalake`: A subdirectory that stores data related to the data lake operations.
+  - `clean_data`: A subdirectory that holds cleaned data in Parquet format.
+  - `raw_data`: A subdirectory where the raw data is stored.
+- `dataset`: This subdirectory may contain the original dataset(s) used in your project.
+- `include`: The "include" directory is for Python modules and scripts used in your project.

+The "docker" directory contains Docker-related files for your project:

+- `docker-compose.yaml`: A Docker Compose configuration file.
+- `Dockerfile`: A Dockerfile for building container images.

+The "scripts" directory includes various scripts used in your project:

+- `project_config.sh`: A script for project configuration.
+- `setup_docker_compose.sh`: A script for setting up Docker Compose.

 ### On-premises architecture
 Following an ELT approach, we first extract raw data without any modifications to a 'raw_data' folder using Apache Beam.
 Subsequently, the data is transformed using Dask and loaded into the 'cleaned_data' folder